emilianoyoung/ai/_posts/_archive/2019-12-11-argo-takes-different-road-to-skirt-self-driving-challenges.md

 ---
 category: news
 title: "Argo takes different road to skirt self-driving challenges"
-excerpt: "PITTSBURGH/DETROIT — Sky’s the limit optimism about self-driving cars is giving way to tougher questions about how expensive automotive artificial intelligence will ever make a profit."
+excerpt: "PITTSBURGH/DETROIT — Sky’s the limit optimism about self-driving cars is giving way to tougher questions about how expensive automotive artificial intelligence will ever make a profit.
+Those are questions the founders of Argo AI – and automaker partners Ford Motor Co and Volkswagen AG – are betting they can answer by taking a different ..."
 publishedDateTime: 2019-12-11T11:07:00Z
 sourceUrl: https://lfpress.com/pmn/business-pmn/argo-takes-different-road-to-skirt-self-driving-challenges/wcm/5eba0c40-ec55-453c-a19d-c43425565246
 ampUrl: https://lfpress.com/pmn/business-pmn/argo-takes-different-road-to-skirt-self-driving-challenges/wcm/5eba0c40-ec55-453c-a19d-c43425565246/amp